TempusOwl/db-site/_docs/01-bdsm-guide.md

 ---
 ## What Is BDSM About?
 Whether you are a woman who finds the thrill of having a guy being a bit rougher or a guy who prefers a girl on top, these concepts mesh into BDSM concepts.
 BDSM draws greatly from a pure submissive and dominant relationship naturally.
 BDSM is about the personal journey to find what makes you deviant and the connections with others you make along the way.
-TIP: The BDSM acronym can be found below, it's admittedly a confusing design but makes sense once you understand the relationship with each part.

 ## What isn’t BDSM?
 BDSM comes in many colors, most people who practice BDSM do not even have a dedicated dungeon and make use of their bedroom or other living spaces within their means.